Govt waives IGST on import of COVID-relief material received as donation for free distribution | Business

-''Accordingly, the Central Government has ... granted exemption from IGST on import of such goods received free of cost for free distribution for covid relief,'' it said, adding the exemption would be applicable till June 30.

-This exemption would also cover goods already imported but lying uncleared at the Customs ports.
+This exemption will also cover goods already imported, but lying uncleared at the Customs ports.

+Following this decision, Niti Aayog CEO Amitabh Kant, Revenue Secretary Tarun Bajaj and CBIC Chairman Ajit Kumar interacted with Chief Secretaries of States/UTs and briefed them on the exemption from Customs duty and IGST on specified COVID relief material.

+Finance Minister Nirmala Sitharaman tweeted quick follow-up action in briefing Chief Secretaries of states on today's order of IGST exemption. ''Will speed up clearance for charitable organisations and others,'' Sitharaman said.

-The Government has already exempted from customs duty import of a host of COVID-related relief materials, including Remdesivir injection and its APIs, Inflammatory diagnostic (markers) kits, medical grade oxygen, oxygen therapy related equipment such as oxygen concentrators, cryogenic transport tanks, etc, and Covid vaccines.
+The government has already exempted customs duty on import of a host of COVID-related relief materials, including Remdesivir injection and its APIs, Inflammatory diagnostic (markers) kits, medical-grade oxygen, oxygen therapy-related equipment such as oxygen concentrators, cryogenic transport tanks, etc, and COVID vaccines.

-The IGST exemption given on Monday would be subject to nodal authorities, appointed by the state governments, authorising any entity, relief agency or statutory body, for free distribution of such relief material.
+The IGST exemption given on Monday will be subject to nodal authorities, appointed by the state governments, authorising any entity, relief agency or statutory body, for free distribution of such relief material.

-The said goods can be imported free of cost by a state government or, any entity/ relief agency/ statutory body, authorized in this regard for free distribution anywhere in India.
-The importer shall before clearance of goods from Customs produce a certificate from the said nodal authorities that goods are meant for free distribution for Covid relief.
+The said goods can be imported free of cost by a state government or, any entity/ relief agency/ statutory body, authorised in this regard for free distribution anywhere in India.
+The importer shall before clearance of goods from Customs produce a certificate from the said nodal authorities that goods are meant for free distribution for COVID relief.

-After imports, the importer shall produce, to the Deputy or Assistant Commissioner of Customs at the port within a period of six months from the date of importation or within such extended period not exceeding nine months, a statement containing details of goods imported and distributed free of cost.
+After imports, the importer shall produce, to the Deputy or Assistant Commissioner of Customs at the port within six months from the date of importation or within such extended period not exceeding nine months, a statement containing details of goods imported and distributed free of cost.

 This statement shall be certified by the said nodal authority of the state government.